Does Your Company Bully Customers?

 The PayPal Example

-Yes, MicroSoft is pretty easy to pick on because they do so many bone-headed things.
+Yes, MicroSoft is easy to pick on because they do so many bone-headed things.
 Unfortunately, because of their size, other companies follow their foibles down the same dishonorable path.
-PayPal recently did the same thing.
+PayPal is one of the copycats doing the same thing.
+(Now, in 2023 they are doing it again.)

-To be clear, I’m not talking about changes in fees or in ways they support their customers.
+To be clear, I’m not talking about changes in fees or in methods for support.
 I’m talking about fundamental changes that affect the ability for the customer to interact.
-PayPal changes the way they wish to handle things, if you don’t agree, you must suddenly find a different supplier and rebuild your website features — jumping through lots of hoops and expense on a moment’s notice, just because they want to change their mind.
-Forcing customers in this way is BULLYING.
+PayPal changes the way they wish to handle things, if you don’t agree, you must suddenly find a different supplier and rebuild your website — jumping through hoops and expense on a moment’s notice.
+They don’t want to live up to their end of the agreement, so they force you to accept a change.
+Forcing customers is BULLYING.
+Strong arm tactics are still BULLYING.
+How is that OK?

+Seriously, as a 1st world society, why do we allow big companies to BULLY customers?
 Why is that OK?

-Seriously, as a 1st world society, why do we allow these big companies to BULLY customers?
-How is that OK?

 See It For What It Is

-Things like the EULA we think of as a contract.
+Things like the EULA act as a contract.
 They provide the software, and we agree to use it with certain terms.
 However, because of the clauses saying they can change it at any time – makes it ONE SIDED.
-They expect us to live by it, and obey, but they may change it randomly to suit their desires.
+They expect us to live by it, and obey, but they can change it randomly to suit their desires.
 That’s not a contract, it’s manipulation – ie. Bullying.

 If you work for a company with policies to BULLY customers, take it up with your bosses.
 I’m sure they won’t care, but they need to know they are asking you to be a bully too.
 Help them see it for what it is.